bfairkun/sQTL/README.md

 Make sure tidyverse and MatrixEQTL are installed for R...
 I have been using RCC's R/3.4.3 (`module load R/3.4.3`), and installed these with `install.packages()` once in R.

-finally, activate the conda environment:
+activate the conda environment:
 `conda activate my_Chimp_EQTL_env`

+and create rule-specic environments:
+`snakemake --use-conda --create-envs-only`

 ### Step 2: Configure workflow